HEP-FCC/fcc-tutorials/full-detector-simulations/Geometry/Geometry.md

 drwxr-xr-x.
 2 sailer zf 4096 Oct 14 11:30 FCCee_o1_v05
 ```

-Another ingredient is a script to plot the key information after the simulations.
-[This python script](showPlots.py) plots the energy deposition and position along Z axis during the simulation.
-Histograms are printed in the terminal to avoid the use of the graphical interface.
-Conventional ROOT plot can be used instead with small modifications of the script.
+Another ingredient is a script to plot some information after the simulations to show that the geometry really did change.
+[This python script](showPlots.py) plots the per hit energy deposition and position along Z axis in the ECal endcap.
+The histograms are printed in the terminal to avoid the use of a graphical interface.
+If a graphical system is available, one can also visualize the geometry with `geoDisplay` or the Geant4 visualizations.

 <details>